PayString/paystring-documentation/docs/aws-lambda-deploy.md

 nameserver4	ns-8.awsdns-01.com
 ```

-Once completed, update the nameservers for your domain to the ones specified in the output.
+Once completed, update the nameservers for your domain to the ones specified in the output, as described in [Step 3 and 4](#step-3-find-the-nameservers).

 ## Add PayIDs to your Amazon S3 bucket